TrudeEH/web/content/notes/ready/c-language.md

 ### Function Prototypes

 Function declaration without a body, before `main()`.
-Prototypes ensure that calls to a function are made with the correct arguments, and allow functions to be defined under the function call.
+Prototypes ensure that calls to a function are made with the correct arguments, and allow functions to be defined after the function call.

 ```C
 void hello(char[], int); // Function Prototype